holium/realm-support/README.md

 * remove disabling of workflows to allow for parallel builds by @lodlev-migdev
 * more windows updates by @lodlev-migdev
 * Normalized window bounds by @gdbroman
- * Normalize window bounds in accordance with the [composer agent spec](https://github.com/holium/realm/issues/929#issue-1558441211).
+ * Normalize window bounds in accordance with the [composer agent spec]
  * Strongly type all  `WindowModel` instances.
  * Decouple the App and Window models.
 E.g. a Window can be minimized – an App can't.
  * Fix the unpinned/pinned apps not exclusive categories issue.